 Regarding complexity, the scale tilts in favor of CurrencyFair if you are looking for website access in a European language.
 No matter which company you choose, you can submit an online application in minutes.
 However, you have to wait for the verification of your details before activation of your account.

-- In addition to English, access to the CurrencyFair website is available in French and Polish.
+- In addition to English, access to the CurrencyFair website is available in French and German.

-- International customers can make payments via electronic bank transfers.
+- Other international customers can make payments via electronic bank transfers.

 - CurrencyFair provides apps for devices that run on Android and iOS.